steven-varga/h5cpp-doc/docs/architecture.md

 ### Error handling

-Error handling follows the C++ [Guidline][11] and the philosophy H5CPP library is built around, that is to  help you to start without reading much of the documentation, and providing ample of room for more should you require it.
-The root of exception tree is: `h5::error::any` derived from std::`runtime_exception` in accordance with C++ guidelines [custom exceptions][12].
+Error handling follows the C++ [Guidline][11] and the H5CPP "philosophy" which is to  help you to get started without reading a lot of documentation, and to provide ample room for more should you require it.
+The root of the exception tree is: `h5::error::any` derived from std::`runtime_exception` in accordance with the C++ guidelines [custom exceptions][12].
-All HDF5 CAPI calls are considered as resource, and in case of error H5CPP aims to roll back to last known stable state, cleaning up all resource allocations between the call entry and thrown error.
+All HDF5 CAPI calls are considered resources, and, in case of an error, H5CPP aims to roll back to the last known stable state while cleaning up all resource allocations between the call entry and the thrown error.
 This mechanism is guaranteed by RAII.

-For granularity `io::[file|dataset|attribute]` exceptions provided, with the pattern to capture the entire subset by `::any`.
+For granularity `io::[file|dataset|attribute]` exceptions are provided, with the pattern to capture the entire subset by `::any`.
-Exceptions thrown with error massages  \__FILE\__ and \__LINE\__ relevant to H5CPP template library with a brief description to help the developer to investigate.
+Exceptions are thrown with error messages, \__FILE\__ and \__LINE\__ relevant to H5CPP template library, with a brief description to help the developer to investigate.
 This error reporting mechanism uses a macro found inside **h5cpp/config.h** and maybe redefined:
 ```cpp
 	...
 // redefine macro before including <h5cpp/ ... >